-A 13-year-old who underwent exam via telemedicine for a finger abscess later required amputation.
+A 13-year-old who underwent an exam via telemedicine for a finger abscess later required amputation.

 - A thorough assessment is needed prior to making recommendations for the plan of care.